JiriHoffmann/cis357-FinalProject/README.md

 ### App singing

 The way app signing works on Android is that developers have to generate a ***signing key*** and use it to sign the app.
 The key has to be consistent across the entire app’s lifetime to ensure all updates are coming from the same developers.
 This obviously caused many issues if the key was lost as there was no way of recovering it.
 So Google decided to refactor how signing works.
 There is now an opt in feature which let’s developers sign the apk with their ***upload key***.
 The ***upload key*** works the same way as the ***signing key*** but it’s only used to upload the app to Google Play.
 Google then generates its own ***signing key*** and uses it to re-sign the app and stores it in their database.
 The added benefit of this approach is that developers can generate a new upload key if lost and the app will remain signed with the same key.
-I recommend reading more on this topic **[here][app-signing]**.
+I recommend reading more on this topic <strong>[here][app-signing]</strong>.

 [app-signing]: https://github.com/facebook/react-native/blob/master/LICENSE-docs